mergebase/log4j-detector/README.md

 <h1>Log4-detector</h1>

-Scanner that detects vulnerable Log4J versions to help teams assess their exposure to [CVE-2021-44228](https://mergebase.com/vulnerability/CVE-2021-44228/), [CVE-2021-45046](https://mergebase.com/vulnerability/CVE-2021-45046/) and [CVE-2021-45105](https://mergebase.com/vulnerability/CVE-2021-45105/).
+Scanner that detects vulnerable Log4J versions to help teams assess their exposure to **[CVE-2021-44228](https://mergebase.com/vulnerability/CVE-2021-44228/) (CRITICAL)**, [CVE-2021-45046](https://mergebase.com/vulnerability/CVE-2021-45046/), [CVE-2021-45105](https://mergebase.com/vulnerability/CVE-2021-45105/), and [CVE-2021-44832](https://mergebase.com/vulnerability/CVE-2021-44832/).
 Can search for Log4J instances by carefully examining the complete file-system, including all installed applications.
 It is able to find Log4J instances that are hidden several layers deep.
 Works on Linux, Windows, and Mac, and everywhere else Java runs, too!

 # Table of Contents
 - [Introduction](#itemdetector)